 The daily average calcium intake in Europe has been evaluated in the SENECA study concerning the diet of elderly people from 19 towns of 10 European countries.
 In about one third of subjects the dietary calcium intake results were very low, between 300 and 600 mg/day in women, and 350 and 700 mg/day in men.
 In 1998, the expert committee of the European Community in the Report on Osteoporosis-Action on prevention, has given the recommended daily dietary allowances (RDA) for calcium at all stage of life.
 For the elderly population, above age 65 the RDA is 700-800 mg/day.
 The main source of calcium in the diet are dairy products (milk, yoghurts and cheese) fish (sardines with bones), few vegetables and fruits.
 The optimal way to achieve adequate calcium intake is through the diet.
 PMID: 11683549

 - Pharmaceuticals - numerous pharmaceuticals can result in osteoporosis.
+This LINK takes you to the eHealthme website which lists all the pharmaceuticals that are implicated in osteoporosis.
+The list has been compiled from Adverse Drug Reports submitted to the FDA and SEDA.
 Many pharmaceuticals that cause calcium imbalance contribute to osteoporosis development.
 For example

 - Diuretics such as Thiazide